-Fraud is the crime of tricking, lying or deceiving another person, usually for financial gain.
+Fraud or scam is the crime of tricking, lying or deceiving another person, usually for financial gain.
 Victims of fraud may have lost money, goods, services or property.

 Anyone can be a victim of fraud, as criminals constantly look for new ways to trick people.

 Every victim is different and will react differently to a crime.
 Some victims may not even realise that a crime has been committed.
 Some common feelings that victims of fraud may experience is: Feeling helpless, that there is no use reporting the crime